tricktron/manifest-tool/README.md

 ### Building

-The releases of `manifest-tool` are built using the latest Go version; currently 1.8.x.
-If you wish to build `manifest-tool` using a version prior to 1.6, you will need to export the variable `GO15VENDOREXPERIMENT` into your build environment.
+The releases of `manifest-tool` are built using the latest Go version; currently 1.9.1.

 To build `manifest-tool`, clone this repository into your `$GOPATH`: